Embracing the Summer Solstice

 Veena Gupta, a homemaker, doting mother, and a loving wife, who takes pride in a long-standing career in Banking and Finance.
 While her life took shape and as she was pursuing all this, something kept tugging her creativity.
 This pull lead her to decide to express her thoughts through writing.
 True to her name, her words flow from her pen to resonate with the reader’s mind like the soothing music that the musical instrument Veena creates!
 For someone who likes to experiment in life through adventure sports, trekking, and other varied interests, Veena likes to bring her experience, background and perspective to her readers through her simple yet effective writing to push the fact home!

-“I love cooking.
-It gives me a lot of peace.”
-“Cooking is therapy, and I feel good about it.”
 “Cooking gives me goals to do, things to think about.
 The process of cooking helps re-center me, diverting me from all negative thoughts.”
-“Cooking is meditation.”

 If you resonate with the above, you are a mindful cooking practitioner.
 In other words, when cooking, you only concentrate on the food, the pots and pans, and the kitchen.
 The kitchen is your sanctum sanctorum for making food, and you experience peace there.
 I know many friends who tell them that cooking helps them de-stress.
 It allows them to take time out for themselves.